zarinn3pal/i18n/content/current/en-US/docs/api/net.md

 * Support for traffic monitoring proxies: Fiddler-like proxies used for access control and monitoring.

-The API components (including classes, methods, properties and event names) are similar to those used in Node.js.
+The `net` module API has been specifically designed to mimic, as closely as possible, the familiar Node.js API.
+The API components including classes, methods, properties and event names are similar to those commonly used in Node.js.

-Example usage:
+For instance, the following example quickly shows how the `net` API might be
+used:

 ```javascript
 const { app } = require('electron')